Raja-M/Web/JavaScript/README.md

 Undefined  (true) datatype. ( type of undefined) default value of undefined variable.
 You should not assign this value to variable manually.

+Null  ( false ) datatype. (type of object) Never assigned by default.
+Need to assign manually to reset/clear variable.

 NaN    ( true)  Not a type. (type of number) Special value.
 Not a number ex: (3 * 'Hi')